Prototype experiments that reframe a car company’s place in a rapidly changing world of mobility.

 Ford's Open XC hardware, attached to bikes in San Francisco, tracked their movements around the city.

 Tackling the tangled ecosystems of bike sharing, private cars, and open city data proved an international effort.
 The two projects brought together a multidisciplinary team of researchers, hardware and software developers, data scientists, and interaction, industrial, and business designers from IDEO’s San Francisco, Palo Alto, Chicago, and London studios.

 Have we cracked the future of mobility?
 Probably not.
 And that’s okay, says Fields.
 Smart mobility is simply part of Ford’s journey of evolution.
 Along with global competitions, collaborations with universities, and opening up their hardware and software platform Open XC, these experiments help Ford meet the needs of a fast-changing mobile world.
 “As we drive innovation in every part of our business,” Fields said, “we are determined to learn, to take risks, to challenge custom and question tradition, and to change our business going forward.”

-More information on Ford’s Smart Mobility projects.
+More information on Ford’s Smart Mobility projects can be found here.